Reversible tuning of nanowire quantum dot to atomic transitions: Results and discussion

-Next, we proceed to demonstrate linking of the NW-QD with atomic ensemble through resonant absorption and slow single-photons in hot cesium vapour as the quantum dot emission is tuned across the Cs D\textsubscript{1}-line.
-As shown in Fig. \ref{fig: side_peak}(a), cesium D\textsubscript{1}-line has four hyperfine transitions, two at the ground state ($F$ = 3, 4 at $6^2S_{1/2}$) and two at the excited state ($F^\prime$ = 3, 4 at $6^2P_{1/2}$).
+Next, we proceed to demonstrate linking of the NW-QD with atomic ensemble through resonant absorption and slow single-photons in hot caesium vapour as the quantum dot emission is tuned across the Cs D\textsubscript{1}-line.
+While the interfacing of quantum dots with atomic ensembles has been reported in the recent past \cite{akopian2011hybrid, kroh2019slow, trotta2016wavelength, bremer2020cesium, cui2023coherent}, the purpose of this demonstration is to showcase the precision of our tuning method.
+As shown in Fig. \ref{fig: side_peak}(a), caesium D\textsubscript{1}-line has four hyperfine transitions, two at the ground state ($F$ = 3, 4 at $6^2S_{1/2}$) and two at the excited state ($F^\prime$ = 3, 4 at $6^2P_{1/2}$).
 These transitions are Doppler broadened to $\sim$GHz linewidths above 100 $^{\circ}$C. The ground and excited states have energy gaps of $\sim$9.2 GHz and $\sim$1.2 GHz, respectively.